Two Studies Are Re-Analysed by Plöderl et al., (2013) In The Published Study: "Suicide Risk and Sexual Orientation: A Critical Review."

 Prescription for Suicide: The plain fact of it is that this society wants homosexual people to die.
 It kills us directly, as it killed Harvey Milk (who prophesied not only his own murder but the method his murderer would use), or indirectly, in a variety of ways.
 One of the most time-honoured and effective of those ways has been suicide. - Suicide and the Homosexual Adolescent - A Web-Based Paper for Psychology 156b at Yale University N/A (Reprinted at Chapter 3: Homosexuality Is a Risk Factor for Teen Suicide, p.
 19). - Suicide in Little Rock. - Playing gay in prime time N/A: "I get letters from gay brothers who are 36 years old and they're having thoughts about committing suicide," noted Mathew St. Patrick, who plays LAPD officer Keith Charles on HBO's "Six Feet Under."
 "Its part of the reason I thank God that I got hit over the head with this role, because it gives me an opportunity to let people know that love is love.
 And hopefully they won't commit suicide and they can get away from their families who are so negative about the choices we make and the people we are."

-were a "fag".
-You were someone to be laughed at, joked
+a "fag".
+You were someone to be laughed at, joked about,

-and taunted.
-It meant that you were sick, perverted, an
+beaten up, and taunted.
+It meant that you were sick,

-of us who learned the lesson of "passing" there was a
+who learned the lesson of "passing" there was a price to

-And what does self-loathing lead to? ...to teenage
+pay: self-loathing.
+And what does self-loathing lead to?

 school I had to confront my sexuality and because of the

-day degrading of homosexuals that occurs at high school,
+constant day to day degrading of homosexuals that occurs

-to the point of attempted suicide..."
-(Note: Not
+self-loathing to the point of attempted suicide..."
+(Note:

 Homophobic Harassment and Violence in Schools".
 In Girls